sajidahmed12/CSE495-A-Novel-Approach-for-Generating-dialogue-Speech-with-LTSM-RNN-GPT-2-Language-Models/README.md

 ## Network Graph

-We have also created a network graph using the character interaction I obtained from the dialogues.
-You can play with it in the following link:
+We have also created a network graph using the character interaction obtained from the dialogues.

-[Graph]
 <p align="left">
   <img src=doc/graph.JPG>
 </p>

 ## Dialogue generation.

-All the text generation happens in this [notebook](https://github.com/sajidahmed12/CSE495-A-Novel-Approach-for-Generating-dialogue-Speech-with-LTSM-RNN-GPT-2-Language-Models/tree/main/Game-of-thrones-analysis/blob/master/GoT%20dialogue%20generator%20(1).ipynb)
+All the text generation happens in this [notebook](https://github.com/sajidahmed12/CSE495-A-Novel-Approach-for-Generating-dialogue-Speech-with-LTSM-RNN-GPT-2-Language-Models/blob/main/Game-of-thrones-analysis/GoT%20dialogue%20generator.ipynb)

 # Model Training
 ## To the Ipython notebook to "RUN ALL models test and train"